An infinite-dimensional approach to path-dependent Kolmogorov equations: The stochastic equation

 \subsection{Some properties of the convolution integrals}

-The operator $A$ has different domains depending on the space we choose:
+The operator $A$ has different domains depending on the space that we work in; we set

-one can think to define $A$ on $\sL^p$ and then consider its restriction to $\sD$ or to $\aC$, as the notation above emphasizes.\\ It is well known (see theorem 4.4.2 in \cite{BDPDM1}) that $A$ is the infinitesimal generator of a strongly continuous semigroup both in $\sL^p$ and in $\aC$; it's easy to check that it still generates a semigroup in $\sD$ which is not uniformly continuous.
+one can think to define $A$ on $\sL^p$ and then consider its restriction to $\sD$ or to $\aC$, as the notation above emphasizes.

+It is well known [see Theorem 4.4.2 in \citet{BDPDM1}] that $A$ is the infinitesimal generator of a strongly continuous semigroup both in $\sL^p$ and in $\aC$; it is easy to check that it still generates a semigroup in $\sD$ which is not uniformly continuous.
 Indeed we have that

 This formula comes from the trivial delay equation